vkbo/novelWriter/docs/source/project_references.rst

 .. tip::
-   If you cross-reference between notes and export your project as an HTML document using the :guilabel:`Manuscript Build` tool, the cross-references become clickable links in the exported HTML document as well.
+   If you cross-reference between notes and export your project as an HTML document using the :guilabel:`Compile Manuscript` tool, the cross-references become clickable links in the exported HTML document as well.

 Example of a novel document with references to characters and plots: